DrPsykoz/Dataflow-model/README.md

 ## How to send model into GCS ?
 Make sure you have well configured your project.

-Just run the following command in the folder of the project
+Set the DEBUG_MODE variable to False and run the following command in the folder of the project

 ```sh
 python3 -m main